albiecr/photovoltaic-simulator/README.md

 **D. Reverse Saturation Current ($I_0$)**
 A critical parameter that defines the "leakage" of the diode.
 Since it is not provided in datasheets, it is numerically extracted by solving the diode equation at the Open Circuit point ($I=0, V=V_{oc}$):
 $$I_0 = \frac{I_{sc}'}{e^{\left(\frac{V_{oc}'}{n \cdot V_t}\right)} - 1}$$

+This equation is solved using computational numerical methods, as mentioned in the 📐 **Mathematical Background** section.

 ## 🚧 Project under active development.
 Updates coming soon.